VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

 "description" (string): the display text of the navigation in game "icon" (string): the path to the .dds file to be used as the icon
-	this path will be appended to "../Data/Interface/OStim/icons", the file ending ".dds" will be added automatically "border" (string): the hexadecimal RBG code of the icon border (default: ffffff) "noWarnings" (bool): disables warnings about origin or destination not existing (default: false) this can be used to prevent spamming the log when connecting to other animation packs that a user might not have installed doesn't prevent warnings about mismatching furniture types or actor counts
+	this path will be appended to "../Data/Interface/OStim/icons", the file ending ".dds" will be added automatically "border" (string): the hexadecimal RGB code of the icon border (default: ffffff) "noWarnings" (bool): disables warnings about origin or destination not existing (default: false) this can be used to prevent spamming the log when connecting to other animation packs that a user might not have installed doesn't prevent warnings about mismatching furniture types or actor counts